Primordial black holes and smooth coarse-graining in excursion set theory: Standard excursion-set theory

 Each factor on the right-hand side of Eq.~(\ref{eq:covar_xis}) should be understood as a function of $S_{1} = S_{1} (R_{1})$ and $S_{2} = S_{2} (R_{2})$.

 The excursion-set method solves Eq.~(\ref{eq:stoc_b}), in which $\delta (S)$ exhibits a stochastic process subjected to the stochastic noise $\xi (S)$ and to the initial condition $\delta (S = 0) = 0$.
-It is understood that if $\delta (S)$ exceeds the threshold $\delta_{\rm th}$ at a scale $R$, a virialised object is formed at $\vb*{x}$ with its mass corresponding to $R$.
+It is understood that if $\delta (S)$ exceeds a certain given threshold $\delta_{\rm th}$ at a scale $R$, a virialised object is formed at $\vb*{x}$ with its mass corresponding to $R$.

 One of the advantages of the excursion-set method is that it provides a natural solution to the so-called cloud-in-cloud problem, which is present in the Press--Schechter formalism.
 In the Press--Schechter formulation, configurations in which a smaller virialised region is absorbed by a larger one are not accounted for.
 In such cases, even if both $\delta (S_{1}) > \delta_{\rm th}$ \textit{and} $\delta (S_{2}) > \delta_{\rm th}$ hold, the outcome would be a single virialised object associated with the larger scale.
-The excursion-set method resolves this issue by identifying the \textit{largest} coarse-graining scale at which coarse-grained density contrast first exceeds the threshold.
+The excursion-set method resolves this issue by identifying the \textit{largest} coarse-graining scale at which the coarse-grained density contrast first exceeds the threshold.
 Since it corresponds to the \textit{smallest} variance, the analysis reduces to deriving the first-passage-time distribution of the stochastic process (\ref{eq:stoc_b}).

 For consistency in later sections, let us introduce $\tau \equiv 1/R$ and rewrite the above covariance in terms of $\tau$.
 To do so, the stochastic noise in terms of $\tau$ is introduced in a similar way as Eq.~(\ref{eq:stoc_b}), by